molgenis/molgenis-service-armadillo/README.md

 ## To run in development mode

-Using development profile, we can test agains auth.molgenis.org that is preconfigured in /armadillo/src/main/resources/application.yaml.
+Using development profile, we can test against auth.molgenis.org that is preconfigured in /armadillo/src/main/resources/application.yaml.
-However, you then need client-id and secret
+However, you then need a client-id and a secret

 ```
 java -jar molgenis-armadillo-3.*.jar \